simonlzn/simonlzn.github.io/_posts/2016-07-18-Communication-between-different-applications-in-different-languages.md

 <h3>Context</h3>
 The project shown in this article is written within the Spring framework on the Java side and pika for implementation of the AMPQ protocol (RabbitMQ uses AMPQ as the messaging protocol) on the python side.

+Since we need to use the RabbitMQ server to pass the messages around.
+Please download the RabbitMQ server <a href="https://www.rabbitmq.com/download.html">here</a>.
+Start the server by running the rabbitmq-server in the sbin folder.

 Since the project was originally aimed to offer the possibility to a web application based on Spring to talk to a python application, so I chose Spring Boot to set up the web server.
 If you are only interested in the communication between a Java application and a python application, please skip the next section and jump to the <a href="#main_content">“Messaging Setup”</a> section.

 <h3>Web Application Setup</h3>